 Single Servings of Service allows parishioners to volunteer in a meaningful way without making a long-term commitment.
-This service program allows St. Matthew’s to outreach and serve a wider community since recipients of single servings of service are a variety of nonprofit service agencies that serve different populations within the Washington, D.C. area.
-If interested, send an email to firstname.lastname@example.org.
+This service program allows St. Matthew’s to reach out in service to a wider community, since recipients of single servings of service are a variety of nonprofit service agencies that serve different populations within the Washington, D.C. area.
+If you are interested in participating, please send an email to firstname.lastname@example.org.

 For more information, contact Norma Canedo at email@example.com.